ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/operations/recommendations.md

 In both the cases, merge will maintain data ordering.
 But for `sorted`, it will also maintain the table sort from the system standpoint: the table will remain `sorted` and keep all the relevant attributes.

-If you are using a python library (todo), you can specify the `auto_merge_output={action=merge}` configuration option which will make the library automatically aggregate the resulting tables if their chunks are too small.
+If you are using a [python library](../../../../api/python/userdoc.md), you can specify the `auto_merge_output={action=merge}` configuration option which will make the library automatically aggregate the resulting tables if their chunks are too small.

 ## MapReduce vs Map+Sort+Reduce